soderlind/tablepress_chartist/README.md

 **Prerequisite:** The [TablePress](https://tablepress.org/) plugin

-1. Copy the `tablepress_chartist` folder into your `wp-content/plugins` folder.
+1. In `Plugins->Add New`, search for `tablepress chartist`
+1. Click `Install Now`
-1. Activate the plugin via the "Plugins" admin screen in WordPress.
+1. When the plugin is installed, activate it.

 ##Changelog
 * 0.4 Added support for bar chart: `chartist_chart=bar`